seanmcne/Microsoft.Xrm.Data.PowerShell/README.md

 # Microsoft.Xrm.Data.PowerShell

 ### Overview
-**Microsoft.Xrm.Data.Powershell.zip** contains one primary module, Microsoft.Xrm.Data.Powershell, but also relies on an included dll module Microsoft.Xrm.Tooling.CrmConnector.Powershell.
+**Microsoft.Xrm.Data.Powershell.zip** contains one primary module, Microsoft.Xrm.Data.Powershell, but also relies on other included dll's such as Microsoft.Xrm.Tooling.CrmConnector.Powershell which we are loading as a secondary module (instead of a snap-in).

-Releases are found on the [Release Page](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell/releases)
+New releases of this can be  found on the [Release Page](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell/releases) or can be downloaded using OneGet (Install-Module) from the Powershell Gallery.

 **Microsoft.Xrm.Data.Powershell**

-This module uses the CRM connection from Microsoft.Xrm.Tooling.CrmConnector.Powershell and provides common functions to create, delete, query, and update data as well as functions for common tasks such as publishing, and manipulating System & CRM User Settings, etc. The module should function for both Dynamics CRM Online and On-Premise environment.
+This module builds from Microsoft.Xrm.Tooling.CrmConnector.Powershell, on top of this we are providing common functions to create, delete, query, and update data.
+We have also included many helpful functions for common tasks such as publishing, and manipulating System & CRM User Settings, etc. The module will function for both Dynamics CRM Online and On-Premise environments.
+Note: while you can import or create data this utility was not specifically designed to do high throughput data imports.
+For data import please refer to our blog at https://aka.ms/CRMInTheField - you may also review sample code written to add high speed/high throughput data manipulation to .NET projects posted by Austin Jones & Sean McNellis at: https://pfexrmcore.codeplex.com/

 **Microsoft.Xrm.Tooling.CrmConnector.Powershell**